vacp2p/rfc/content/docs/rfcs/34/README.md

 The peer exchange protocol specified in this document is a simple request-response protocol.
 As Figure 1 illustrates, the requesting node sends a request to a peer, which acts as the responder.
-The responder replies with a list of [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/).
+The responder replies with a list of ENRs as specified in [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/).
-The respective [multiaddresses](https://docs.libp2p.io/concepts/addressing/) used to connect to the respective peers can be extracted from the ENRs.
+The [multiaddresses](https://docs.libp2p.io/concepts/addressing/) used to connect to the respective peers can be extracted from the ENRs.

 ![Figure 1: The responder provides a list of ENRs to the requester.
 These ENRs contain the information necessary for connecting to the respective peers.](../../../../static/rfcs/34/protocol.svg)